This page includes information about the Discover it Balance Transfer product which is no longer offered by Discover.

-- Discover it® Balance Transfer has a 0% APR for 18 months from account opening on balance transfers.
+- Discover it® Balance Transfer has an intro 0% APR for 18 months from account opening on balance transfers.
 The card’s regular APR ranges from 13.49% to 24.49%, variable.
-The card also charges no annual fee and earns 5% cash back in quarterly rotating categories (up to the quarterly maximum when you activate), along with an unlimited 1% cash back on all other purchases.
+The card also charges no annual fee and earns 5% cash back in quarterly rotating categories (up to the quarterly maximum of $1,500 when you activate, then 1%), along with an unlimited 1% cash back on all other purchases.

 - The Citi Simplicity® Card delivers 21 months with 0% introductory APR on balance transfers with a variable APR of 14.74% to 24.74% after the introductory period ends.
 Citi Simplicity is great for those on a fixed budget, as it lets you set your monthly due date and promises no late fees, ever.

 Good news for older adults when it comes to credit

 Even if you’re carrying some debt, there’s good news for soon-to-be retirees.
 The length of your credit history and the average age of your accounts — as well as how recently you’ve been active with those accounts — make up 15% of your credit score.
 If you opened your first card during college, as many Americans did, that history drives your score up.